 - Businesses need a plan.
 One reason thousands of businesses fail every year is because they didn’t have a plan.
 When asked why, they said, “I just didn’t know where to start.”
 This is where an accountant comes in.
 A good accountant will partner with a business to look at all the data and help build a roadmap to success.
 Poor planning isn’t necessary, but bringing a professional on board can help small businesses plan for success.

 - Accountants understand tax.
 No matter how you slice it, taxes are not always easy and straightforward.
 Rules and regulations change on an almost continuous basis; aligning with an accountant can help ensure that your business remains compliant and is a critical step in maximizing your tax savings.
 Many small business owners who have relied on the expertise of an accountant will point out that that the tax savings they realized by working with a professional have paid for the accounting fees 10 times over.

 - Accountants can be critical to getting through an audit.
 If your business has ever been audited by IRS, you probably know that the ongoing assistance of an accountant can turn the usually frustrating and daunting experience into a much easier process.
 Participants of Sage’s accountant usage studies also agree – 92% of respondents said working with an outside accountant during an audit was very helpful.

 Can your business survive without the assistance of an outside accountant?
 Probably.
 But the extra insight, guidance and expertise offered by an outside accountant can be the catalyst that could make your business thrive.

-Jennifer Warawa is the vice president of Partner Programs and Channel Sales at.
+Jennifer Warawa is a former executive vice president of Partner Programs and Channel Sales at Sage North America.
 Prior to working with Sage, Jennifer owned a small business for over 12 years in Canada.
-Jennifer has been with Sage for over four years leading the program for North America and currently lives in Atlanta, GA.